-NBF is conducting asset management in accordance with its basic policy of "aim to achieve steady growth of its assets under management and to secure stable profits on a mid- to-long-term basis."
+NBF is conducting asset management in accordance with its basic policy of "aim to achieve steady growth of its assets under management and to secure stable profits on a mid-to long-term basis."

-In the fiscal period under review NBF intended to improve the underlying earnings capability of the portfolio in the mid-to-long-term through asset replacement and determined the disposition of NBF Hibiya Bldg. (trust beneficiary interests; disposition price: ¥64.0 billion), GSK Bldg. (trust beneficiary interests; disposition price: ¥11.7 billion), the acquisition of Roppongi T-CUBE (trust beneficiary interests; acquisition price: ¥62.8 billion) and the additional acquisition of Celestine Shiba Mitsui Bldg. (real property, acquisition price: ¥19.5 billion) on December 18, 2017.
-Of these, NBF Shin-Urayasu Tower was delivered on December 20, 2017 and GSK Bldg. was delivered on December 26, 2017.
-NBF Hibiya Bldg., Roppongi T-CUBE and Celestine Shiba Mitsui Bldg. were delivered on March 30, 2018.
+In the fiscal period under review, NBF completed delivery in the disposition of NBF Hibiya Bldg. (trust beneficiary interests; disposition price: ¥64.0 billion) whose sale and purchase contract was concluded in the previous fiscal period, acquisition of Roppongi T-CUBE (trust beneficiary interests; acquisition price: ¥62.8 billion) and the additional acquisition of interests in an already held property, Celestine Shiba Mitsui Bldg. (real property, acquisition price: ¥19.5 billion), on March 30, 2018.
+As a result, NBF now owns Celestine Shiba Mitsui Bldg. in its entirety.
+In addition, NBF concluded the sale and purchase contract regarding the additional acquisition of interests in an already held property, Osaki Bright Core-Bright Plaza(real property, acquisition price: ¥9.7 billion), on March 8, 2018, and the property was delivered on March 30, 2018.

 NBF has endeavored to expand stable revenues from its rental business with respect to its existing portfolio by reinforcing measures for maintaining occupancy rates and increasing rents upon renewal of contracts through appropriate and flexible leasing activities with a good understanding of market trends and strengthened relationship with tenants.
-In addition, NBF has also put forth efforts to reduce costs by properly allocating timing and cost for renovation/construction while making strategic and rightly-focused additional invesments.
+In addition, NBF has also put forth efforts to reduce costs by properly allocating timing and cost for renovation/construction while making strategic and rightly-focused additional investments.